trilinos/Trilinos/cmake/tribits/doc/developers_guide/TribitsDevelopersGuide.rst

    all required `downstream`_ SE packages to be disabled by default.
 However, the user can explicitly set ``${PROJECT_NAME}_ENABLE_<TRIBITS_PACKAGE>=ON`` for an ``EX`` package and it will be enabled (unless one of its required dependencies are not enabled for some reason).
+For an example, see `Default configure with no packages enabled on input`_.

 .. _SE package enable triggers auto-enables of upstream dependenices: